jcraigk/storykey/README.md

 # StoryKey

-StoryKey is a [Brainwallet](https://en.bitcoin.it/wiki/Brainwallet) inspired by [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
+StoryKey is a [Brainwallet](https://en.bitcoin.it/wiki/Brainwallet) inspired by [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) written in Ruby.
 It converts an arbitrary string of data, such as a cryptocurrency private key, into an English paragraph intended for longterm human memory.
 It also assists in decoding the story back into its original form.

 Each story is provided in two formats:
 * Humanized